ManashkVerma/Sparkathon/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. # Sparkathon
+This project is licensed under the MIT License - see the LICENSE file for details.